Case Report: Metastatic Breast Cancer, age 83, F...Fenbendazole Can Cure Cancer

 Meanwhile, during her hospitalization, I had come across a reference to an experimental treatment called fenbendazole that had a number of amazing anecdotal reports that could best be summarized as, “it worked for me!”
 Although I normally would never bother reading about something that seemed so unbelievable, for some reason I decided to investigate whether there was credible science to back up the claims.

 Because she had intestinal issues and we were concerned about nausea before she took FenBen, I took it for 3 days to “see what happens”.
 Nothing.
-Then my wife, 50% genetic match to her mother took it.
+Then her daughter, 50% genetic match to her mother took it.
 Nothing, no noticeable adverse effects.
 So we were somewhat confident that she would not be sickened by FenBen, which was correct.

-Below is the original email that was sent to my wife’s siblings for them to consider before suggesting FenBen to their mother (you may find this email useful if you encounter a similar situation involving friends or family, please feel free to copy it).
+Below is the original email that was sent to the relative’s family members for them to consider before suggesting FenBen to their mother (you may find this email useful if you encounter a similar situation involving friends or family, please feel free to copy it).

 Antiparasitic used to treat roundworms, pinworms, etc. in animals and humans since 1961.